-Investing is very important if you want to become Financially Independent.
+Investing is very important if you want to become Financially Independent (FI).
 It will help you reach FI and it will also help you once you retired.
+It is the best way to fight inflation!

 - Investing basics: The basics of investing.
 The different ways of investing and how to invest.